Seismology101/Notebook/book/Programming_Environment/Coding_Tools_file/Git.md

 **Init Submodule**

 - If your code needs to use other package, which is located on GitHub.
-You need to use `git` to initialize and update. `git submodule init xxx` will download those code provided by `.gitmodules` file to fill `.git/config`.
+You need to use `git` to initialize and update. `git submodule init xxx` will download some info provided by `.gitmodules` file to fill `.git/config`.
+Then use `git update` to clone those code.
 Here is an example.

 ::::{toggle}
 For example a `.gitmodules` file contains three submodules to use: